chrislaughlin/gh-create-pr/README.md

 }
 ```

-Then run this like any other npm comand
+Then run this like any other npm command
 ```
 npm run pr
 ```